Gauged Linear Sigma Model in Geometric Phases. I: Introduction

-\item Given a nondegenerate quasihomogeneous polynomial $W: {\mb C}^N \to {\mb C}$ and an admissible symmetry group $G$ of $W$, the Fan--Jarvis--Ruan--Witten invariants, constructed by Fan--Jarvis--Ruan \cite{FJR2, FJR3} (alternatively by \cite{Polishchuk_Vaintrob}), is a CohFT on the ``state space'' ${\mc H}_{W, G}$ associated to $(W, G)$. \end{enumerate}

-Both the Gromov--Witten invariants and the FJRW invariants are defined by constructing certain virtual fundamental cycles on the moduli spaces of solutions to certain elliptic partial differential equation (the pseudoholomorphic curve equation and the Witten equation).
-The splitting axioms rely on relations of the virtual fundamental cycles of moduli spaces of different genera.

-We would like to construct a CohFT for a GLSM space in geometric phase.
-A {\it GLSM space} is a quadruple $(X, G, W, \mu)$ where $X$ is a noncompact K\"ahler manifold, $G$ is a reductive Lie group with maximal compact subgroup $K$, $W$ (the {\it superpotential}) is a $G$-invariant holomorphic function on $X$, and $\mu$ is a moment map of the $K$-action, which specifies a stability condition.
-We also impose other conditions (see details in Section \ref{section3}), such as the existence of an R-symmetry: an {\it R-symmetry} is a ${\mb C}^*$-action on $X$ commuting with $G$ with respect to which $W$ is homogeneous of degree $r \geq 1$.
-The elliptic equation we use is called the {\it gauged Witten equation}, defined over $r$-spin curves.
-An {\it $r$-spin curve} is a quadruple ${\mc C} = (\Sigma_{\mc C}, {\bf z}_{\mc C}, L_{\mc C}, \varphi_{\mc C})$ where $\Sigma_{\mc C}$ is an orbifold smooth or nodal Riemann surface, ${\bf z}_{\mc C}$ is the set of orbifold marked points, $L_{\mc C}$ is an orbifold line bundle over $\Sigma_{\mc C}$, and $\varphi_{\mc C}$ is an isomorphism from $L_{\mc C}^{\otimes r}$ to the log-canonical bundle of $(\Sigma_{\mc C}, {\bf z}_{\mc C})$ (see details in Section \ref{section2}).
+In this paper we define Gromov--Witten type invariants of the geometric objects called {\it gauged linear sigma model} (GLSM) spaces.
+A {\it GLSM space} is a quadruple $(V, G, W, \mu)$ where $V$ is a K\"ahler manifold (usually noncompact), $G$ is a reductive Lie group with maximal compact subgroup $K$ acting on $V$, $W$ (the {\it superpotential}) is a $G$-invariant holomorphic function on $V$, and $\mu$ is a moment map of the $K$-action, which specifies a stability condition.
+An important hypothesis of this paper is the {\it geometric phase} condition which implies that the classical vacuum \beqn X:= {\rm Crit} W\qu G \cong ({\rm Crit} W \cap \mu^{-1}(0))/K \eeqn is a compact K\"ahler manifold.
+In a typical example (see Subsection \ref{subsection32}), $X$ is a hypersurface in the projective space, including the famous quintic three-fold.